-Live Blood Analysis: All Your Questions Answered - Bruce's Roots
+Live Blood Analysis in Vancouver: All Your Questions Answered - Bruce's Roots

 I often see clients that are unsure about what an hour with a blood analyst entails.
 Some reluctantly roll-up their sleeves so I can take blood from their vein and others have eaten a big breakfast with a cup of coffee.
 What clients do before seeing functional blood analysts will effect the outcome of their results so it is important to know how to prepare.

 For all functional blood tests please do not eat for 12 hours before the appointment.
 The reason it’s important to fast is so the analysts can determine the current state of your gut flora.
 Bacteria presents itself in the same way as food and caffeine do.
 Drinking water or herbal tea before your appointment is welcomed and please feel free to bring your breakfast with you.
 I love chia seed pudding with almond milk, cinnamon and blueberries because I can shake it up in a jar and toss it in my bag for later.

 The beginning of every appointment will be spent discussing the patient’s current health concerns including: their sleep patterns, diet, water consumption, exercise routine, digestion, energy and stress levels and if any supplements or medications are being taken.
 This will help me understand what they are seeing in the blood and how a patient can make positive changes.
 As a holistic nutrition student, I spend a lot of time discussing what clients eat and how I can make suggestions that are easy to implement, but have big impacts.